metatypedev/ghjk/docs/manual.md

 ## `$GHJKDIR`

-Once you have a ghjkfile ready to go, the ghjk CLI can be used to access all the features your ghjkfile is using.
+Once you have a ghjkfile ready to go, the ghjk CLI can be used to access most of the features your ghjkfile is using.
-Augmenting the CLI are the hooks that were installed into your shells rc file (startup scripts like `~/.bashrc`).
+Augmenting the CLI are hooks that were installed into your shells rc file (startup scripts like `~/.bashrc`).
 These hooks check and modify your shell environment when you create a new one or `cd` (change directory) into a ghjk relevant directory.

 What constitutes a ghjk relevant directory?